 Nonprofits operate with unique principles that separate them from for-profit businesses.
 But when it comes to picking a phone system, a nonprofit organization is just as likely to benefit from many of the features offered by a leading hosted VoIP provider.

 So let's translate a little.
-The way your nonprofit functions may be different from a for-profit business, but your phone system needs are likely quite similar.
-Here's why you should consider hosted VoIP, with an overview of what it can do for you, along with a free Request For Proposal (RFP) template you can use when approaching providers.
+The way your non-for-profit functions may be different from a for-profit business, but your phone system needs are likely quite similar.
+Here's why you should consider cloud VoIP, with an overview of what it can do for you, along with a free Request For Proposal (RFP) template you can use when approaching providers.

 Geographic Flexibility

 Depending on its mission and goals, a nonprofit might have locations across the country.
-Some nonprofits operate in every major metropolitan area.
-But even if your nonprofit does not, the ability to connect geographically dispersed volunteers with extension dialing, and even free calling, can be a huge benefit.
+Some orgs operate in every major metropolitan area.
+But even if yours does not, the ability to connect geographically dispersed volunteers with extension dialing, and even free calling, can be a huge benefit.
 Unlike plain old telephone services and on-premise phone systems, hosted VoIP solutions provide your organization with this flexibility.

 For nonprofits with a single office, geographic flexibility is most apparent on an individual basis.
 A volunteer or employee who goes on vacation at Disney World can simply login to his/her softphone application on a laptop through the Internet connection in his/her hotel room.
 This softphone- a phone that entirely operates in an app or web browser- connects directly to the office's phone system; it's as if the volunteer never left his/her desk.
 Many softphones boast the same capabilities of standard deskphones - sometimes even surpassing their physical counterparts.